Xilinx/brevitas/src/brevitas_examples/imagenet_classification/ptq/README.md

                         Activation quantization type (default: symmetric) --graph-eq-iterations GRAPH_EQ_ITERATIONS
-                        Numbers of iterations for graph equalization (default: 20) --act-quant-percentile ACT_QUANT_PERCENTILE
+                        Numbers of iterations for graph equalization (default: 20) --learned-round-iters LEARNED_ROUND_ITERS
+                        Numbers of iterations for learned round for each layer (default: 1000) --learned-round-lr LEARNED_ROUND_LR
+                        Learning rate for learned round (default: 1e-3) --act-quant-percentile ACT_QUANT_PERCENTILE
                         Percentile to use for stats of activation quantization (default: 99.999) --export-onnx-qcdq    If true, export the model in onnx qcdq format